-Belgium v Burkina Faso
+Inexperienced Belgium beat Burkina Faso

 Post update

-Adama Guira (Burkina Faso) wins a free kick in the attacking half.
+Christian Benteke (Belgium) wins a free kick in the defensive half.

 Post update